JM-2001/Password-Generator/README.md

 This project was created to demonstrate the skills that I've obtained throughout the year.
 Besides this, the website was created to allow users to generate a password depending on options they pick.
 The home page explains why password security is important.

 ## Usage
-TO use the website, you can clone this repo to your local machine and run the html using a browser.
+To use the website, you can clone this repo to your local machine and run the html using a browser.
 Alternatively, users can use <a href="https://echoblu.github.io/Password-Generator/" target="_blank">Live Preview</a> to view the webpage.

 ## Resources
 - <a href="https://www.figma.com/" target="_blank">Figma</a>